Here’s where the weather could disrupt New Year’s Eve celebrations

 The final day of 2024 will feel more like mid-November in the city with a high temperature in the low 50s Tuesday afternoon.
 Temperatures will remain steady throughout the evening and will be around 50 degrees leading up to midnight.

-A few thunderstorms are possible anywhere from coastal North Carolina to southern New England within this larger area of rain, including in New York City, Philadelphia and Boston.
-These storms aren’t expected to become severe, but any lightning strikes could be dangerous for people celebrating the turn to 2025 outdoors.
+A few thunderstorms are possible anywhere from North Carolina to southern New England within the larger area of rain, including in New York City, Philadelphia and Boston.
+Most storms won’t be severe but a few could produce gusty winds and small hail, especially along the Interstate 95 corridor from Richmond, Virginia, to Philadelphia.
+Any lightning strikes could be dangerous for people celebrating the turn to 2025 outdoors.

 While the East mainly encounters rain in the last hours of 2024, parts of the Midwest are in for a sloppy New Year’s Eve as some snow mixes with rain at times.